f5devcentral/f5-velos-training/docs/velos_networking.rst

 Chassis Partitions and Networking
 =================================

-Each chassis partition is a unique entity that has its own set of (local/remote) users and authentication, it is managed via a dedicated out-of-band IP address with its own F5OS CLI, GUI, and API access.
+Each chassis partition is a unique entity that has its own set of (local/remote) users and authentication, it is managed via a dedicated out-of-band IP address with its own F5OS CLI, webUI, and API access.
 A chassis partition can be dedicated to a specific group, and that group will only be able to access networking and tenants within their partition.
 They will not be able to access or share resources within other chassis partitions in the system.
 This is an added level of isolation that VIPRION did not have.
 Below are some examples:

 .. image:: images/velos_networking/image3.png
   :align: center